Demographic-aware fine-grained visual recognition of pediatric wrist pathologies: Introduction

 \section{Introduction}

-Wrist fractures represent up to 75\% of hand injuries in emergency departments and pose significant risk of long-term impairment if misdiagnosed \cite{hoynak2022wrist}.
+Wrist fractures represent up to 75\% of hand injuries in emergency departments and pose a significant risk of long-term impairment if misdiagnosed \cite{hoynak2022wrist}.
 Given the wrist’s complex anatomy and developmental variability, accurate radiographic interpretation is essential.
-Recent advances in computer vision have demonstrated promise for automated abnormality detection in musculoskeletal imaging.
+Recent advances in computer vision have demonstrated promise for automated abnormality detection in musculoskeletal imaging \cite{adams_robert_yi_babyn_2020}.
 However, such methods typically rely on large, labeled datasets, which are scarce in medical domains, and often process X-rays without contextual patient information.

-To overcome the limitations of image-only learning, multimodal frameworks that fuse patient metadata with imaging have been successfully applied in dermatology and oncology.
-Studies have shown consistent accuracy improvements by incorporating age, sex, and anatomical site information alongside dermoscopic or histopathology images \cite{ningrum2021deep, nunnari2020study, cai2023multimodal, ieee_fusing_metadata, thomas2021combining}.
+To overcome the limitations of image-only learning, related work in multimodal frameworks that fuse patient metadata with imaging have been successfully applied in dermatology and oncology domains.
+Studies have shown consistent accuracy improvements by incorporating age, sex, and anatomical site information images \cite{ningrum2021deep,nunnari2020study,cai2023multimodal,thomas2021combining}.
 For example, Thomas et al. \cite{thomas2021combining} fused demographic variables with dermoscopy images, while Cai et al. \cite{cai2023multimodal} applied ViTs with metadata encoders, achieving 93.8\% melanoma classification accuracy.
 Recently, Hinterwimmer et al. \cite{florian2024} extended this approach to musculoskeletal imaging, reporting gains in bone tumour classification by integrating X-rays and metadata.

-Despite these advances, metadata integration has not been investigated for wrist pathology recognition.
-This gap is significant, as age- and sex-specific skeletal variations critically influence wrist imaging.
-Carpal ossification follows predictable stages, growth plate closure occurs at different ages across sexes \cite{namazi2015, yap_hacking_jones_2010}, and pediatric fracture types differ from adult patterns \cite{rosendahl_myklebust_ulriksen_nøttveit_eide_djuve_brudvik_2021}.
-Without demographic context, models may misclassify normal developmental features, such as unfused growth plates, as abnormalities.
+Despite these advances, metadata integration has not been systematically investigated for wrist pathology recognition.

-We address this gap by (1) introducing the first framework that fuses radiographs with demographic metadata, (2) formulating the task as fine-grained recognition using transformer-based modeling, and (3) showing that fine-grained pretraining further boosts generalization rather than pretraining on ImageNet.